Mobile app development

 Service FAQ

-Questions buyers ask before starting.
+Questions before starting.

 Should we build a native app or a web app first?